cal-itp/data-infra/docs/analytics_examples/new_tutorial.md

 ## Introduction

-SHOULD THIS ONE GET FOLDED INTO EARLIER ONE..BUT NEED SQL AND METABASE EQUIVALENT?

 The queries represented in the following tutorial are as follows:
 * [**All the Stops and Arrival Times for an Operator on a Given Day**](stop-arrivals-operator)
 * [**Assemble a Route Shapefile**](#assemble-a-route-shapefile)